kammitama5/kammitama5.github.io/_posts/2021-7-15-Thursday-July-15th.md

 <img src="/images/giftss/giftss3.png" width="100">

-## Hanging out before the rush :) I made a friend with the booth next to mine!
+## Hanging out before the rush :) I made a friend with the person in the booth next to mine!

 <img src="/images/giftss/giftss4.png" width="500">